Sequoia and Kings Canyon National Parks RV trip planning

 What is the best pickup city for Sequoia and Kings Canyon National Parks?

-Los Angeles, San Francisco, Santa Cruz are the main markets to compare.
+Los Angeles, San Francisco, Santa Cruz are the main pickup cities to compare.
 The best choice depends on flights, rental supply, drive time, and the full route after the park.

 Can I take any RV to Sequoia and Kings Canyon National Parks?